andrewh1978/px-deploy/README.md

 The deployments can be listed:
 ```
 $ px-deploy list
-Deployment Cloud Region        Platform Template Clusters Nodes Created
+DEPLOYMENT  CLOUD  REGION         PLATFORM  TEMPLATE  CLUSTERS  NODES  CREATED
 foo         aws    eu-west-1      k8s       px               1      3  2020-02-11T16:14:06Z
 bar         gcp    europe-north1  gcp       <none>           1      3  2020-02-04T09:50:11Z
 ```

 The templates can be listed:
 ```
 $ px-deploy templates
-Name                           Description
+NAME           DESCRIPTION
-templates/clusterpair-apps.yml 2 clusters with Portworx, pair them and deploy some apps on cluster-1
+clusterpair    Deploys 2 clusters with Portworx, sets up and configures a cluster pairing, and
+               deploys a set of apps and a migration template.
+cockroach      Deploys a single K8s cluster with Portworx and CockroachDB running
+harbor         Deploys a single K8s cluster with Portworx and Harbor (https://goharbor.io/)
-templates/clusterpair.yml      2 clusters with Portworx and pair them
+metro          Deploys 2 K8s clusters in AWS with a stretched Portworx cluster.
+It configures
-templates/metro.yml            2 clusters in AWS with a stretched Portworx cluster, configure Metro, a GUI and Petclinic, ready for a failover demo
+               Metro, a GUI and Petclinic, ready for a manual failover demo
-templates/px-with-gui.yml      Cluster with Portworx, wait for it to be up, run a GUI with a Lighthouse Firefox tab
-templates/px.yml               Cluster with Portworx
+postgres-demo  Cluster with Portworx
+px-central     A single K8s and Portworx cluster with PX-Central Alpha & Grafana installed
+px-with-gui    A single K8s cluster with Portworx, Lighthouse and VNC access to access the
+               Lighthouse UI for demo purposes
+px             A single Kubernetes cluster with Portworx installed
-templates/training.yml         Deploy training clusters
+training       Deploys training clusters
 ```

 Generate a list of IP address, suitable for training: